shakes76/PatternFlow/recognition/45316207_VQ-VAE/README.md

 **Describe any specific pre-processing you have used with references if any.**

 **Justify your training, validation and testing splits of the data.**
 The training, validation and testing splits of the data were used as provided in the original dataset, with these partitions taking up 85%, 10%, and 5% respectively (total 11,328 images in dataset).
-This is in line with good standard practice for dataset partitioning...
+This is in line with good standard practice for dataset partitioning ...???

 ---